story645/team/notes/syco_review.md

     - [ ] yes
     - [ ] record is explained in fiber section/spivak section
     - [ ] figure out what the actual language is (not equipped w/ operator)
+        - functors are $\oplus$, $\otimes$ and implementation are union/product
+        - it's the categories that are equipped w/ bifunctors ()
+            - maybe add a composite base space example: maybe line + point
 ---

 Typos / minor comments